docker-rpm-builder/docker-rpm-builder/README.md

 # Build native rpm packages through docker.

-**HEAVY WORK IN PROGRESS!
-COME BACK IN A COUPLE OF DAYS TO SEE DOC UPDATES**

 Why?
 Because plain rpmbuild may be an hassle (the system may became polluted by cross-project deps, and requires the same native system distro as the target package) and [mock](https://fedoraproject.org/wiki/Projects/Mock) may be slow and sometimes painful to debug and configure.

-docker-rpm-builder works on any host distributions that supports [docker](https://www.docker.com/), and is currently tested to build 64 bit Centos 5, 6 and 7 RPM packages.
+docker-rpm-builder works on any host distributions that supports [docker](https://www.docker.com/), and is currently tested to build 64 bit Centos 5, 6 and 7 RPM packages, as well as Fedora 20, 21 and rawhide.

-It's designed to be a very **small and hackable wrapper** to help in rpm building, and lets you build binary RPMs on the fly, without generating a source rpm.
-I hope to leverage docker capabilities to make the building fast.
+It's designed to be a very **small and hackable wrapper** to help in rpm building, and lets you build binary RPMs on the fly, **without generating an intermediate source rpm**, which is a bit of an unnecessary byproduct nowadays, since most source tracking is done in a revision control system.
+Docker capabilities are leveraged to make the build **fast**; copy is limited, and bind-mount between host and container is privileged whenever it's possible.

+This is **not** a different build system like [fpm](https://github.com/jordansissel/fpm), which has its own options and wraps different distributions' build tools; it requires normal rpm building capabilities capabilities, but improves on the "standard workflow"

 [Github homepage](https://github.com/alanfranz/docker-rpm-builder)

 ## Purpose

-My main purpose was to build packages from a CI system, so I wanted to have a directory as the source, not a source rpm which is a unnecessary byproduct.

-This is still a bit annoying (we need a SourceX file) that requires a preprocessing, but I'm working on an auto-packing procedure.

-I wanted to be able to build from whatever kind of RPM distribution I wanted, even though I'm especially focused on Redhat/Centos 5, 6 and 7; hence the script supports the base image.
-You can build your own, use one of mine, or build upon mine.
+- let an rpm be properly built on any host distribution, including non-RPM ones;
+- let an rpm be built without polluting the source distribution with unneeded, build-only packages;
+- make rpm building fast;
+- make rpm building continuous integration friendly;
+- make rpm building debuggable, by letting the user spawn an interactive shell on the fly whenever a build error happens;

 ## Prerequisites